 Software development managers play a crucial role in the success of a development project.
-Today we will learn the full list of responsibilities and scopes of this position.
+Today we will review the full list of responsibilities and scopes of this position.

-In the age of technology, the sky’s the limit.
+In the age of technology, the pace of innovation is dizzying.
 Impressive innovations are popping up left and right in the business world.
-One risk of a tech business, especially for startups, is the mismanagement of the team resources.
+One risk of a tech business, especially for startups, is the mismanagement of team resources.

 A single misstep could ruin the product or company.
 You need someone to help manage the project from its conception to release.
-And, that is exactly what software development managers do.
+That is exactly what software development managers do.

 We’ll explain why software development managers are a critical component to your success to understand this fully.